 The program has 12 required courses and 3 electives.
 The program concludes with a capstone project where students apply the skills they have acquired in the program to a real world project working with an external client.
 The program highlights the ethical dilemmas data scientists face and the hurdles and challenges that occur in a corporate environment.

 Students who graduate from our program walk away with immediately applicable skills and expertise to collect, process and analyze data to benefit organizations and businesses.
-They also enjoy a rewarding career as part of Loyola's 20,000, and ever-growing, graduate alumni network.
+They also enjoy a lucrative starting salary and a rewarding career as part of Loyola's 20,000, and ever-growing, graduate alumni network.

 Bachelor Degree Programs in Data Science